Priyamudan

-The film was released on 12 June 1998 with positive reviews and became a commercial success.
-The film was remade as Preminche Manasu in Telugu in 2000, as Nata in Kannada in 2002 and in Hindi as Deewana Main Deewana in 2013 and in Sinhala as Rush in 2019.
+Priyamudan was released on 13 June 1998 and became a commercial success, running for more than 100 days in theatres.
+It was remade as Preminche Manasu in Telugu in 1999, as Nata in Kannada in 2002 and as Deewana Main Deewana in Hindi in 2013.

-The film ran for more than 100 days at the box office.

 Plot

-Vasanth is a son of a wealthy businessman from Chennai and grows up with a possessive attitude, and is almost considered as a psychopath by the audience.
-This is shown in one scene in a gift shop, where he breaks a gift which he likes solely as it had already been brought by someone else.
-He pays the owner to cover the damages but responds with a negative tagline - "If I can't get it, nobody can".
+Vasanth is a son of a wealthy businessman from Chennai and grows up with a possessive attitude.
+In a gift shop, he breaks a gift which he likes only because it had already been bought by someone else.
+He pays the owner to cover the damages but responds that if he cannot get it, nobody can.
 He happens to visit Rajasthan, where he meets Priya and it is love at first sight for Vasanth.
 Priya is injured in an accident, and Vasanth's friend Vasanth Kumar rescues her by donating blood.
-Being unconscious, Priya does not know the face of her savior, only the name "Vasanth Kumar".
+Being unconscious, Priya does not know the face of her saviour, only the name "Vasanth Kumar".

 After she recovers, Priya comes to Chennai to meet Vasanth Kumar and stays in her uncle's house.
 However, Vasanth, who needs her at any cost, pretends to be Vasanth Kumar and makes advantage of her soft corner.
 He also manages to hide her from Vasanth Kumar.
-One day, Priya and Vasanth go to Sathyam Theater to watch a movie, but he unknowingly learns that Priya and Vasanth Kumar already know each other.
+One day, Priya and Vasanth go to Sathyam Theatre to enjoy a noon show together, but he unknowingly learns that Priya and Vasanth Kumar already know each other.
 He gets angry and breaks the ice creams brought for them.

 One day, Vasanth Kumar learns about Priya's and Vasanth's affair and greets them.
 Priya's father Rangarajan also learns about the affair but not about the possessive Vasanth.
 Vasanth and Priya go to Jaipur from Chennai to meet Rangarajan.
 While Priya is away from the home for a small work, Vasanth meets Rangarajan and admits the truth to him, but he refuses.
-Angered by his action, Vasanth kills him but later realizes his foolish mistake.
-CBI officers Muthukumaraswamy and Gopal begin to investigate the case.
+Angered by his action, Vasanth kills him but later realises his mistake.
+CBI officers Lawrence and Gopal begin to investigate the murder case.